blurpy/kouchat.net/help/user-guide-android.md

 # User guide for Android

 This is the user guide for the Android version of KouChat.
-It runs on phones and tablets.
+It runs on both phones and tablets.

 ## Main chat